jeremysb1/jamstack-blog/README.md

 # Jamstack Blog

-I am teaching myself how to build a fast and secure Jamstack blog.
+Teaching myself how to build a fast and secure Jamstack blog.

 ## Requirements
 1. Use a Static Site Generator